mikiw/ReactJsWalletIntegration/Readme.md

 ## Todo in future
 - Use eventListeners to hook up wallet events and remove text inputs (if possible).
 I'm sure there is a way to display balance when you change chain in Keplr.
 Also is there an API gateway to all Cosmos SDK blockchains to improve UI/UX?
+- Check 25 vulnerabilities in 1929 packages
 - Add store via Redux
-- Add react live update
+- Add ESLint, check react live update
-- Add ESLint
 - Add more tests
+- Add exception handling if provided data are wrong
 - Test the build of that project
 - There was a problem with the crypto library in @cosmjs/crypto/build/pbkdf2.js 56:67-84, it turns out that I needed to downrange react-scripts to 4.0.3, investigate why is that